Skip to content

 An Introduction to vocabulary reuse

 Whatever domain we work in, there's a fair chance that useful vocabularies have already been developed by third parties.
 And as for any data management operation, it's a good idea to seek opportunities to reuse existing vocabularies.
-In this module we'll cover: - Weighing up the effort: reuse vs build from scratch. - Finding existing vocabularies that meet your scenario - Evaluating the suitability, and reuse-ability of existing vocabularies - Matching vs importing external concepts - Adopting parts vs whole vocabularies - Attribution and provenance: representing and preserving primary sources.
+In this module we'll cover: - Weighing up the effort: reuse vs build from scratch. - Finding existing vocabularies that meet your scenario - Evaluating the suitability, and reuseability of existing vocabularies - Matching vs importing external Concepts - Adopting parts vs whole vocabularies - Attribution and provenance: representing and preserving primary sources.

 Reuse patterns

 Is it worth reusing existing vocabularies in part or whole?
-There are a various patterns that can be followed:
+There are various patterns that can be followed:

 • Build from scratch - just make a vocabulary based on familiar resources